jpwahle/cs-insights-crawler/README.md

 `abstracts` selects the abstracts of the papers.

-`abstracts-anth` selects the abstracts that were extracted from the ACl Anthology XML files.
+`abstracts-anth` selects the abstracts that were extracted from the ACL Anthology XML files.

 `abstracts-rule` selects the abstracts that were extracted from the papers using the rule-based system.